<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=791621130965670&amp;ev=PageView&amp;noscript=1">

 Customer Relationship Systems

 CRSs track customer activities, purchasing trends, customer inquiries etc. They allow customers to interact with companies for service, product feedback, and problem resolutions.
+They are also essential in handling sensitive information.

 Decision Support System

 Decision support systems are used by managers to provide solutions to problems that are dynamic in nature.
 This kind of system uses data from internal systems like TPS and MIS to find the best possible choice or alternative to a given problem.
-They find answers through statistical analysis and mathematical models.
+They find answers through data analytics, statistical analysis and mathematical models.

 Office Automation System